 Other than the cost savings and enhanced customer interaction, ESL can boost employee morale.
 Some may argue that ESL may make them lose their jobs; however, they must realize it means they’re in for greater responsibility.
 Thus, making them play more meaningful roles within the store.
 Also, the tedious task of manually changing the shelf labels won’t be necessary.

 Upgrading the retail store with new technology may be difficult to justify.
 Therefore, there must be an assurance of a quick return of investment.
 In the case of ESL, they can pay for themselves within a year.
 However, it still relies on the size of the project.

 Hence, going for a gradual rollout of the electronic labels may be the best option – install them where there is a most immediate value, such as the deli counter.
 Furthermore, ESL helps reduce margin loss from shrinkage – it enables dynamic pricing of perishable food.

 Whether you want to use ESL for a single department or the entire store, its benefits outweigh the costs – that’s for sure!

 For retailers who are finding ways to enhance their customer interactions, our team can certainly help!

 SOLUM ESL is the industry leader that provides most of the latest ESL technology and products.
 We develop Item Label, LED Blinking Label, Button Label, and various promotion solutions – these products are part of an automated system that helps enhance inventory management.

 Since SOLUM emerged in the ESL market in 2007, we continue to lead the ESL technology and product trends.
-For further inquiries, visit our website today at www.solumesl.com to know more about SOLUM ESL.
+For further inquiries, contact us today or visit our website today at www.solumesl.com to know more about SOLUM ESL.